cost12/pokemon_game/small_version/README.md

     4. game makes you select active when game is over
     5. state winner at the end
     6. sort hand/bench
+    7. proff research with no deck

 Stuff to do:
+    0. server/client programs to allow multiplayer
     1. abilities
     2. conditions
     2. more cards